Borderline Personality Disorder: Symptoms, Causes, Types and Treatment

 Image courtesy: Freepik

 BPD is a relatively common mental health condition.
 According to the National Institute of Mental Health, about 1.4% of adults in the U.S. have BPD in a given year.
-However, the prevalence of BPD may vary depending on the population and the method of assessment.
+However, the prevalence of BPD may vary depending on the population and the assessment method.
 Some studies have estimated that up to 5.9% of adults in the general population, 15% to 20% of adults in psychiatric settings, and 10% of adults in primary care settings may have BPD.

 What are the complications of BPD?